|Glossary of Risk Assessment Terms|

 (2) anyone who exercises power and control, management or disposition with regard to a fund's assets, or who has authority to do so or who has authority or responsibility in the plan's administration.
 Fiduciaries must discharge their duties solely in the interest of the participants and their beneficiaries, and are accountable for any actions that may be construed by the courts as breaching that trust.

-The ratio of a plan’s current assets to the present value of earned pensions.
+The ratio of a plan’s current assets to the present value of earned benefits.
 There are several acceptable methods of measuring a plan’s assets and liabilities.
 In financial reporting of public pension plans, funded status is reported using consistent measures by all governmental entities.
 According to the Government Accounting Standards Board (GASB), the funded ratio equals the actuarial value of assets divided by the actuarial accrued liability calculated under the allowable actuarial methods.

 Governmental Accounting Standards Board (GASB)